-Monocacy Way Trail – 2.6 miles from downtown Bethlehem to Illick’s Mill Park.
+Monocacy Way Trail – 2.6 miles from Sand Island in downtown Bethlehem to Illick’s Mill Park.
 Great walking trail (less suitable for bicycling), passes through Burnside Plantation.

 Palmer Township Bike Path – 15 miles from Easton to Bethlehem Township to Tatamy.
 A paved rail trail, flat except for a 2 mile uphill from Route 33 Boat Access to Freemansburg Ave.